knstearns/hello-world/notificatons.md

 Notifications will be structured with an icon (to indicate type), sender’s avatar, sender’s name, request, overflow menu icon and byline.
 A notification byline should always include the group name and timestamp.
 Timestamp will appear by hours until 24 hours, at that point it will convert to the abbreviated date format, month date year (*e.g.* Jul 1, 2019).

 **Unread, Unseen**

-Unread, unseen notifications appear within the notification center after action is initated by another user.

 ![](https://paper-attachments.dropbox.com/s_F5B7E0DD23239649D3E02D939F99CDD77FF5741A0DD8F8AEE8E8D89CFCC6CE6F_1564752581535_Notification+Unread+Unseen.png)